enkidevs/curriculum/web/html/formatting-elements/intro-hr.md

 bot.enki.com
 ```

-Furthermore, the `<hr>` element provides important semantic meaning and should not be solely used to add a horizontal line(even though that is possible).
+The `<hr>` element provides important *semantic* meaning and should not be solely used to add a horizontal line.
 To add a horizontal line you should use the appropriate CSS property.

 This element is mostly used for a change of scenery or a shift of topic.

-This element supports global attributes and used to have 5 element-specific attributes:
+This element supports global attributes.
-  - `align`
-  - `color`
-  - `noshade`
-  - `size` and
-  - `width`

-Nevertheless, all 5 attributes mentioned above are deprecated and/or obsolete, and for achieving the same effect you should use the appropriate CSS properties.

-Also, by default the `<hr>` element is represented with the following CSS properties:
+By default the `<hr>` element is represented with the following CSS properties:
 ```
   hr {
     display: block;